aammd/UBCadv-r/03_Functions/Functions-Jenny.md

 ##    Sum   985  182 1167
 ```

-       They are mostly primitive functions.
+I note they are mostly primitive functions.
 No one else got a better answer.
 Not sure what the real answer is here.

-    1. How could you adapt the code to find all primitive functions?
+#### How could you adapt the code to find all primitive functions?

 ```r